nmarey/TTX_Anomaly_Detection/README.md

 # TTX_Anomaly_Detection

-SAS macros for processing data and anomaly detection
+SAS macros that uses the median absolute deviation in order to find an outlier.